 - Fill out the Cc or Bcc fields if necessary.

-- Attach a file if required by clicking on the Attach a file icon.
+- Attach a file if required by clicking on the attach icon at the bottom left of the section.
 A dialogue box pops up which lets you browse through and choose the files; click Open after selecting the files you need.

-- You can include Canned Responses and Solution Articles by clicking on the corresponding icons.
+- You can include Canned Responses and Solution Articles by clicking on the corresponding icons at the bottom left of the section.
 To know more about Canned Responses click here.